On the notion of pseudocategory internal to a category with a 2-cell structure: Examples

-In the case of $\mathbf{C}=Grp$ the category of groups and group homomorphisms, the construction above is so general that it includes the canonical 2-cells that are obtained if considering each group as a one object groupoid and each group homomorphism as a functor.
+When $\mathbf{C}=\Grp$, the category of groups and group homomorphisms, we may consider the canonical 2-cells obtained by considering each group as a one object groupoid and each group homomorphism as a functor.
 In that case, as it is well known, a 2-cell

 from the homomorphism $f$ to the homomorphism $g$, both from the group $A$ to the group $B$, is an element $t\in B$ such that